ChordPro/chordpro/docs/content/Directives-sortartist.md

 # Directives: sortartist

-This directive defines the sortname for an artist.
+This directive defines the sort name for an artist.

 The main purpose of the `sortartist` metadata is to provide a sort order for artists in the Table of Contents (ToC).